Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Results and Discussions

 \subsection{Effect of Similarity Measure}

-In the comparison results of the previous subsection, Chi-square distance was adapted as the similarity measure.
-This experiment is conducted to reveal the best suitable similarity measure for proposed descriptor.
+In the comparison results of the previous subsection, Chi-square distance was adopted as the similarity measure.
+This experiment is conducted to reveal the best suitable similarity measure for the proposed descriptor.
 The ARP values using VGGFace35AB-ReLU (i.e. 35AR) descriptor over each database are presented in Table \ref{dis}.
+The ARP values using VGGFace35ReLU (i.e. 35R) are listed to depict the performance comparison between ReLU and AB-ReLU using different distance measure.
 In this experiment, 10 top matching images are retrieved with different distances.
 The Euclidean, Cosine, L1, D1 and Chi-square distances are experimented and reported in Table \ref{dis}.
-It is noticed that the Chi-square distance based similarity measure is better suited for each database except the FERET database.
+It is noticed that the Chi-square distance is better suited for each database except the FERET database.
+It is also observed across the Table \ref{dis} that the AB-ReLU consistently performs better than ReLU using each distance measure.